 Today’s real estate investors are expected to wear many hats.
 From marketing on social media to executing precision selling strategies, there isn’t an integral component to investing that the average real estate investor isn’t intimately familiar with.
-In fact, you could very easily argue that today’s most prolific investors are those that have expanded their knowledge to account for anything and everything they may be confronted with over the course of a typical deal.
-That said, it’s only natural for today’s investors to question whether or not they should get a real estate contractor license.
+In fact, you could very easily argue that today’s most prolific investors are those that have expanded their knowledge to account for anything and everything they may be confronted with over the course of a typical deal, which begs the question: Do I need a contractors license to flip houses?

 With a real estate contractor license, it stands to reason that investors would be more equipped to handle an average, everyday rehab.
 After all, it can’t hurt to know how to remodel a bathroom or install some intriguing sizzle features.
 Can it?
 While the answer is almost a resounding no, there are some pros and cons that need to be weighed before getting a real estate contractor license.

 Quite honestly, it’s not really a question of whether or not you should get one, but rather if it’s worth it or not.
 While having a license can only help your prospects moving forward, there are some things you need to take into consideration.
 Namely, how you view your strategy moving forward.
 Are you going to treat real estate investing as an occasional hobby, or like a business?

 No, you do not legally need a contractors license to flip houses.
 There is absolutely no need to have a contractors license to flip houses.
 No state, or municipality for that matter, will require anyone to have a contractors license to flip houses.
 That said, a contractors license is a great tool to have for anyone that intends to flip houses.
 With a license, investors may work on the individual assets themselves instead of hiring a contractor.
 In fact, some investors prefer working on their own properties, but doing so will certainly take a lot more time.
 As a result, there’s an argument to be made that hiring a licensed contractor is more worth their while.
 After all, time isn’t just money; it’s everything.